pulgamecanica/slidespeak-coding-challenge-2024/backend/README.md

 - fastapi: Framework for building the backend API.
 - uvicorn: ASGI server for running the FastAPI application.
-- unoserver: A tool for handling pptx files thorugh a server
 - boto3: AWS SDK for Python to interact with Amazon S3.
 - python-multipart: Required by FastAPI to handle file uploads.
 - celery: Task queue system for parallel processing.
 - redis: Backend for Celery and message broker.
 - aiofiles: Asynchronous file I/O for FastAPI when saving uploaded files
-- watchgod: For file reloading